fossabot/oasm-project/README.md

 The frontend is designed with Bootstrap.
 Overall the project is going to follow around LMAP Stack.

 ### What to expect?
 Apart from an A+ grade I don't know what else.
+The roadmap and feature expectations are doucmented at [https://shermix.keybase.pub/OASM_Project_shermisaurus.pdf](https://shermix.keybase.pub/OASM_Project_shermisaurus.pdf)